christyheaton/PyLadies_Presentation/slides.md

 ## Processing

-Downloaded data into PostGIS databases.
+Downloaded data into PostGIS databases

-One per country to reduce file size.
+One per country to reduce file size

-Python script to extract all the data.
+Python script to extract all the data

-Add to Spectrum Spatial repository.
+Add to Spectrum Spatial repository

 # Problems!

-## Translation to TAB format from postGIS did not project correctly.
+## Translation to TAB format from postGIS did not project correctly
 ![alt text](assets/Prob1_2.png "Prob1")

-## Some datasets were huge, produced incomplete results.
+## Some datasets were huge, produced incomplete results
 ![alt text](assets/Prob2.png "Prob2")

-## Roads database table only had major roads.
+## Roads database table only had major roads
 ![alt text](assets/Prob3.png "Prob3")

-## Tags did not extract as much as we wanted.
+## Tags did not extract as much as we wanted

 living_street??

 ![alt text](assets/Prob4_1.png "Prob4_1")![alt text](assets/Prob4_2.png "Prob4_2")

-## Points of interest were not what we needed.
+## Points of interest were not what we needed

 ![alt text](assets/Prob5.png "Prob5")

-## Large rivers were missing.
+## Large rivers were missing

 ![alt text](assets/Prob6_1.png "Prob6_1")